Sample Letter of Intent for Graduate School

 Start your letter of intent with a clean header

 Mr. Robert Smith 5 Main Street Anytown, ID 00555 Tel: 555-555-5555

 February 11, 2017

 I have wanted to be a teacher since third grade, inspired by my experience with my own teacher.
 As a student, I struggled to understand multiplication.
 I remember feeling frustrated, helpless, and sad.
 My teacher recognized my problem and spent months tutoring me in the subject after school.
-It took a lot of time and a great deal of patience on her part, but one day it clicked.
+It took a lot of time and a great deal of patience on her part!
+But one day it just clicked.
 Suddenly, I understood what I was doing.
-The joy and pride I felt was unmatched by any other moment in my preceding nine years.
+The joy and pride I felt was unmatched by any other moment in my past nine years.

 I learned much more than multiplication during our study sessions.
 My teacher taught me to believe in myself.
-She taught me about the value of hard work, and the joy one experiences when helping others.
+She taught me about the value of hard work.
+I also learned the joy one experiences when helping others.
 Even at nine, I knew I wanted to share those lessons.
 For the past seven years, I have been fortunate enough to do so, with great success.
-Last year, I was selected from a pool of thirty teachers as the school’s “Most-Liked Teacher,” an award conferred by student opinion.
+Last year, I was selected from a pool of thirty teachers as the school’s “Most Liked Teacher,” an award conferred by student opinion.

 Thank you for your considering my application.
 It would be an honor to continue my studies and pursue my passion at the University of Education.

 Some Tips & Takeaways for Your Graduate School Letter of Intent

 Hopefully the above sample letter of intent for graduate school helped you gain a clearer picture of what you need to write.
 Here are some additional tips for writing your letter of intent.

 - Review.
 Once you’ve finished, carefully review your draft for spelling errors, typos, grammar, and punctuation.